Skip to page body Home A-Z Government Community

 • This includes increased larval prevention, adulticide treatments, and public outreach.
 In areas where infected mosquitoes are found, adult mosquito population monitoring increases, and disease testing continues in-house and with support from the Florida Department of Health.

-• In cases where a human case is reported, those same efforts continue.
+• If a human case is reported, those same efforts continue.
 The Florida Department of Health works with the patient to gather data regarding any recent travel, which could indicate the virus was contracted elsewhere.

 • Even if the person declares that they travelled during a time that aligns with the timeline of the virus' onset, Mosquito Management continues to monitor the local mosquito population.

-• Not every mosquito is capable of transmitting every disease, so it's important to look for the species that are of concern if they were to bite the infected person.
+• Not every mosquito is capable of transmitting every disease, so it's important to look for the species that are of human health concern.

 Advisories and Alerts